CHOICE POINT PSYCHOLOGY

 Questions to Ask a Potential Supervisor

-Before choosing a supervisor, it can be helpful to ask questions that clarify their approach, experience, availability, and fit with your professional goals.
+Before choosing a supervisor, it can be useful to ask questions that clarify their approach, experience, availability, and fit with your professional goals.

 Questions to Ask Before Choosing a Supervisor